Law School Headlines

 New York Times Profiles Indianapolis as a Travel Destination

-In a story titled “Indianapolis, a Bike Path to Progress,” the New York Times for the second time this year has chronicled the Indiana capitol as a tourist destination.
+In a story titled “Indianapolis, a Bike Path to Progress,” the New York Times for the second time this year has chronicled the Indiana capital as a tourist destination.

 Jimmie McMillian, '02, to Receive Award from Madame Walker Theatre Center